serverless/components/README.md

 You could use components programatically and integrate them into your own application or CLI using a simple object-oriented abstraction.
 All you need is an `accessKey` from the Serverless Dashboard that you simply pass to one of the core classes.

-We export two main classes for working with components:
+We export 3 main classes for working with components:

 1. The `Component` Class: This class represnets and manages components in the registry.
 You could use this class if you'd like to publish or unpublish components to the registry.